 What is Medicare Part B?

-Part B helps cover medically-necessary services like doctors’ services, outpatient care, home health services, and other medical services.
+Part B helps cover medically-necessary services like doctors, outpatient care, home health services, and more.
 Part B also covers some preventive services.
 Check your Medicare card to find out if you have Part B.

 How Much Does Part B Cost?

-If you have Part B, you pay a Part B premium each month.
-Most people will pay the standard premium amount of $148.50 (2021).
-Social Security will contact some people who have to pay more depending on their income.
+If you are enrolled in Part B you must pay a monthly premium.
+Most people will pay the standard premium amount of $170.10 (2022).
+This number may be higher if you are in a higher income bracket.
+Social Security will contact you if this is the case.
 If you do not sign up for Part B when you are first eligible, you may have to pay a late enrollment penalty.

 How Do I Get Part B?

-Individuals already enrolled in Social Security Benefits will automatically get Part B and receive a Medicare Card in the mail three months before your 65th birthday or on your 25th month of being disabled.
-If you are not claiming Social Security Benefits or are not disability eligible, you can apply online at Social Security, visit your local Social Security Office, or call Social Security.
+Individuals already enrolled in Social Security Benefits will automatically receive Part B. You will receive a Medicare Card with Parts A & B in the mail three months before your 65th birthday or on your 25th month of being disabled.
+If you are not claiming Social Security Benefits or are not disability eligible, you can apply online at ssa.gov, visit your local Social Security Office, or call Social Security directly.